Mom who confronted Adams on toddler mask rules fired from NYC job - NewsBreak

 Daniela Jampel interrupted a press conference on NYC supporting LGBTQ visibility .
 Jampel, according to a Law Department spokesperson, lied to City Hall staff to get access to the event.
 She apparently claimed she was a journalist, demonstrating “a disturbing lack of judgment and integrity.”

 “We hold all of our employees to the highest professional standards,” a Law Department spokesperson said.
 “In public statements, Ms. Jampel has made troubling claims about her work for the city Law Department.
-Based on those statements, the decision had been made to terminate her prior to today.”
+Based on those statements, the decision had been made to terminate her prior to today.”$70M grant in NY budget to open more daycares

 Jampel has a history of calling for kids to be unmasked.
-She’s said it’s harmful for kids to wear masks when they’re learning to speak and read.Allergies vs. COVID: How to tell symptoms apart
+She’s said it’s harmful for kids to wear masks when they’re learning to speak and read.Feeling powerless, families bring elderly home in pandemic